twurple/twurple/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
-Before you report a bug, please check the FAQ to see whether the behavior is actually desired or already known: https://d-fischer.github.io/twitch/docs/basic-usage/faq.html Also, please check whether an issue already exists for the behavior you're experiencing.
+Before you report a bug, please check the FAQ to see whether the behavior is actually desired or already known: https://d-fischer.github.io/twitch/docs/basic-usage/faq.html

+Please make sure that all your packages from the package family are on the exact same version.

+Also, please check whether an issue already exists for the behavior you're experiencing.
 -->